taskflow

 taskflow_peekInspect one phase's intermediate output from a stored run (post-hoc debugging).

 On MCP hosts there is no /tf slash command — you describe the work in natural language and the model calls taskflow_run.
-Use taskflow_peek with the runId that taskflow_run returns when you need to inspect intermediate output.
+Use taskflow_peek / taskflow_trace / taskflow_replay with the runId from taskflow_run for post-hoc inspection and offline what-if.

 An example session